ggokoglann/2023-Year-Of-Swift/README.md

 12.01.2023_
 Today was the 28.Day of 100 days of swift and i done the project 5 / day 2. i learned a new ui kit element wich is uitextchecker wich checks strings in preferred languages.

+13.01.2023_
+Today was the 29.Day of 100 days of swift and i done project 5 / day 3.
+Challenges, today i proud of myself because i have done all the challenges without googleing. today was the first day that i said , i guess im learning something.